-Kartik Bommakanti is an Associate Fellow with the Strategic Studies Programme at the ORF.
-He is currently working on a project centered on India’s Space Military Strategy vis-à-vis China.
-Bommakanti broadly specializes in space military issues, and more specifically the relationship between the space medium and terrestrial warfare.
-Space military issues as the focus of his research is primarily on the Asia-Pacific.
-He alsowritten and researches on nuclear, conventional and sub-conventional coercion, particularly in the context of the Indian Subcontinent and the role of great powers in the Subcontinent’s strategic dynamics.
-Bommakanti has published in peer reviewed journals.
-Some of his notable publications include:
+Kartik Bommakanti is a Fellow with the Strategic Studies Programme.
+Kartik specialises in space military issues and his research is primarily centred on the Indo-Pacific region.
+He also works on emerging technologies as well as nuclear, conventional and sub-conventional coercion, particularly in the context of the Indian subcontinent and the role of great powers in the subcontinent’s strategic dynamics.
+He has published in peer reviewed journals.

 Kartik Bommakanti, “Satellite Integration and Multiple Independently RetargetableReentry Vehicles Technology: Indian–United States Civilian Space Cooperation,” Astropolitics, Vol. 7, Issue 1, 2009, pp. 7-31.